abhishekkanojia/tale_blog/_posts/2024-11-18-how-to-get-brand-deals-on-tiktok.md

 ### Collaborate With Other Creators

 Networking with fellow influencers can increase your visibility.
-Participating in challenges and duets can make your content more shareable, catching brands’ attention.
+Participating in challenges and duets can make your content more shareable, catching brands' attention.

 ### Join TikTok Creator Marketplace